otienojoseph/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8-James_Bond: Add 007 permissions to file
 - 9-John_Doe: Add 753 file permissions
 - 10-mirror_permissions: Remove execute permission on user, set read/write on group and set read on others
+- 11-directories_permissions: Add execute permissions to all groups and all sub-dir on the current working dir